FreddieHoy/THE-test-BE/Readme.md

 > SELECT data->>'id', data->>'name', data->>'country', data->>'address' FROM temp;

-ohhhhh so far so gooood babyyy!
+ohh so far so good babyy!

 Okay so this is sort of where the script would come in but I might just do it manually